Erin’s Recipe Rundown

-After I had the potatoes au gratin at Flemings steakhouse I knew I needed to recreate them.
-Just like those restaurant-style potatoes, these gluten-free scalloped potatoes are comforting, full of flavor and perfect with so many meals.
+After I had the potatoes au gratin at Flemings steakhouse I knew I needed to recreate them with my own unique spin, using flavorful ingredients like leeks, bacon, and fresh herbs.

-And even though scalloped potatoes don’t traditionally include cheese, I’ve added some cheesy goodness with Pepper Jack and Coby Jack cheeses.
-More cheese is never a bad thing, right?
-(PS try it alongside this gluten-free ham or gluten-free meatloaf!)
+Scalloped potatoes don’t traditionally include cheese, but I’ve added some cheesy goodness with Pepper Jack and Coby Jack cheeses.
+The end result is a rich, creamy scalloped potato recipe EVERYONE will love!

 Table of Contents